MuertoGB/SMCTool/README.md

 **EineWildeStehlampe** for information and help regarding UEFI.\
 **theSmudge** for being a great help verifying information.\
 **Nobluesky** for verifying iMac board-id's.

+## Donate

+Donations do not go into my own pocket, they go back into research and development of applications to help others in the repair community.
+If you'd like to make a donation for my work, please [see here](https://www.buymeacoffee.com/Muerto).

 ## Licenses: